ADITYANAIR01/ARDUINO-PROJECTS/README.md

 * Drivers to be installed are too given in the folder STEPS TO USE ARDUINO AND NODE MCU.

 * I have provided sample video too in the sample videos folder

+* FEEL FREE TO FORK OR CLONE THIS REPO TO HELP OUT :)

 HOPE THIS HELPS